 Listen to the tracks on We Insist!
 Max Roach’s Freedom Now Suite in this Spotify playlist:

-Nat Hentoff’s liner notes explain that the “Freedom Now Suite” grew from a collaboration between Roach and Brown on a large choral work to be performed on hundredth anniversary of the Emancipation Proclamation (Jan.
+Nat Hentoff’s liner notes explain that the suite grew from a collaboration between Roach and Brown on a large choral work to be performed on the hundredth anniversary of the Emancipation Proclamation (Jan.
 1, 1963).
 Since Brown v.
-Board of Education, it had been the NAACP’s target date for the complete desegregation.
-The rapidly developing political events of 1960 caused a change in content and direction ultimately leading to the work recorded in late August and early September 1960.
+Board of Education, this had been the NAACP’s target date for complete desegregation.
+The rapidly developing political events of 1960 caused a change in content and direction, ultimately leading to the work recorded in late August and early September 1960.

 The voice of love is lifted now in song